 As my postdoctoral work focused on metaphors, narratives and analogies in science communication of the present day, my doctoral work, which explored the emergence of Victorian psychology and fantastic literature as sister phenomena, can be understood as groundwork for this.
 I considered the work of the scientifically trained authors George MacDonald, Lewis Carroll, Charles Kingsley and H.G.
-Wells, and their literary portrayal of visions experienced in dream, illness and near death within the wider framework of the Victorian history of science, I establish fantastic literature as a primary medium for ‘making visible’ epistemological debates of the nature of consciousness, and the nature of the soul, early ideas of the subconscious and dream theory to evolutionary psychology.
+Wells and their literary portrayal of visions experienced in dream, illness and near death within the wider framework of the Victorian history of science, I establish fantastic literature as a primary medium for ‘making visible’ epistemological debates of the nature of consciousness, and the nature of the soul, early ideas of the subconscious and dream theory to evolutionary psychology.
 As these works, and their authors, actively participated in developing, anchoring, contesting and transforming the language, imagery and narratives of the psychological science in their time, my thesis robustly challenged the perception of Fantasy as an escapist genre, by elucidating it as a problem-solving genre, that promoted types of problem-solving thought marginalised in intellectual discourse at the time.

 - Fantastic Literature, Science Fiction and Children’s Literature

 - Dreams and Visions, Spectres and Hallucinations